epistrephein/rubies/README.md

 The Sinatra server is automatically reloaded when files change using [rerun](https://github.com/alexch/rerun/).
 Use `rake server` to start the development server locally.

-Use `rake console` to start a console session.

 Use `rake spec` to run the tests and `rake rubocop` to run RuboCop.

+Use `bin/console` to start a console session.

 ## Contributing